Skip to main content

 Overview of Collections

 Cork has a long and proud history which is reflected in its surviving local archives.
-We began acquiring archives from Cork city and county in 1972 and we now preserve one of Cork's largest and most important cultural heritage assets, and one of the largest and richest sets of local archives in Ireland, spanning over 400 years, and more, of history.
-The collection is of local, regional, national and international significance.
+We began acquiring archives from Cork city and county in 1972 and we now preserve one of Cork's largest and most important cultural heritage assets, and one of the largest and richest sets of archives in Ireland, spanning over 400 years, and more, of history.
+Our archive collections, which are all unique and irreplaceable, are of local, regional, national and international significance.

-We are the designated archives service for local archives from Cork City and County.
+We are the designated archives service for local authority archives and other local archives from Cork City and County.

 Most of our collections date within the period 1600 - 1995.
 The 1800s and 1900s are particularly well documented however there are also some significant collections from the 1600s and 1700s.